 Central offices take responsibility for submitting official institutional Financial Reports to sponsors; however, ensuring the data is accurate requires a partnership with the PI and their Departmental Research Administrator/s.
 There could be pending transactions, commitments, adjustments that the department has submitted but that have not cleared the financial system.
 There could be pending requests for budget changes or extensions.
 Departmental Research Administrators often have information that the central office is not privy to, so communication before and during the Financial Report preparation is essential.
 In this Webinar, we will discuss best communication practices between central and departmental offices related to financial management and reporting.

-View Recorded Webinar: Financial Reporting at the Departmental Level and Strategies for Successful Collaboration (requires MIT authentication)
+View recorded webinar: Financial Reporting at the Departmental Level and Strategies for Successful Collaboration (requires MIT authentication)

 -